Sizing Accuracy of a LiQuilaz-S Particle Counter

 The LiQuilaz is a volumetric instrument that counts 100% of the particles passing through the sensor.
 100% of the fluid passing through the capillary is analyzed because the capillary is fully illuminated by the laser beam, as shown in the image here.
 Therefore, the LiQuilaz will always count 100% of the particles eliminating the need to perform count standard tests.
 Counting Accuracy refers to the instruments ability to count the correct concentration of particles in a solution.
 Sizing Accuracy refers to the instruments ability to correctly determine the size of a Polystyrene Latex Sphere (PSL).

-Complete the form on this page to receive a free copy of the RI Sizing Accuracy of a LiQuilaz-S Particle Counter application note.
+Complete the form on this page to receive the full paper.